VeChain Partners With Grant Thornton Blockchain Cyprus To Provide Advanced Blockchain Solutions

 Developed using VeChain's extensive experience in the deployment of blockchain technology in real business scenarios, VeChain ToolChainTM has become the market's business-ready standard tool for blockchain integration and adoption.
 VeChain ToolChainTM's robust infrastructure will provide Grant Thornton Blockchain Cyprus with stable, secure, and efficient support.

-Combining Grant Thornton's professional consultancy and VeChain's market-leading blockchain technology, the partnership will open the doors to thousands of companies that are interested in exploring a whole new world of opportunities through the implementation of this technology globally.
+Combining Grant Thornton's professional consultancy and VeChain's market-leading blockchain technology, the partnership will open the doors to thousands of companies that are interested in exploring a whole new world of opportunities through the implementation of this technology.

 Alexis Nicolaou, Grant Thornton Cyprus's Director of Distributed Ledger Technology says: "As the coming of legislation governing Blockchain Technology in Cyprus is imminent, Grant Thornton Cyprus is investing in partnerships with leading businesses in the industry, so as to be able to meet the needs of its client base and other local and foreign companies.
 The extensive range of applications that VeChain ToolChainTM offers, will help us in meeting those needs in the most effective and efficient manner".